 List of Common Medicaid and Medicare Billing Courses

-The descriptions below detail the typical curriculum of some commonly offered Medicaid and Medicare courses.
+The descriptions below detail some commonly offered Medicaid and Medicare courses.

 Students learn about Medicare, a health insurance program funded by the U.S. for Americans aged 65 and older.
 This course covers eligibility for Medicare and enrollment procedures.
 It reviews the coverage provided, program restrictions and fees.
 Individuals learn how to process claim forms and how Medicare overlaps with other government-sponsored insurance.